TRAFFIC, WHERE ART THOU?

 Scoop.it is probably one of the easiest places to get you backlinks and referral traffic.
 Simply start your own topic, and share your posts.
-No spamming, no adult, gambling and drugs related contents please.
+But no spamming, no adult, gambling, and drugs related contents are allowed.

 Flipboard is similar to Scoop.it, and it’s more “magazine oriented”.
 Nothing too different though, start your magazine and share your posts.

-The age old method.
+The age-old method.
 Put a link back to your website in your signature, and start posting.
-This method is sort of getting more difficult as forums are slowly dying out, and less forums actually allow you to put a link now.
+This method is sort of getting more difficult as forums are slowly dying out, and fewer forums actually allow you to put a link in the signature now.

 Already have a great article?
 Why not make full use of it?
 Compress it into slides, make a PDF and distribute it… just remember to add a link back to your own website within.
 I usually haunt LinkedIn Slide Share and Issuu to distribute the slides.

 If you are not camera shy, take a short video to supplement your post.
 Post it on YouTube, and maybe on a semi-regular basis as well.
 As you build up a following, a constant stream of traffic will start going to your website.

 Organic traffic is grown with the natural methods and without pesticides.
 It is traffic that resulted from people searching for certain things on the Internet.
 Free organic traffic is actually hard to get, and it will involve you writing good content and promoting things in the long run.

 In short, you will have to do something called search engine optimization (SEO), which you might have heard of already.
 Free organic traffic is slow to earn, but once you start the ball rolling, it will probably never stop.

 METHOD 19) WRITING GOOD CONTENT

 What does good content have to do with free traffic?
 Because people tend to share contents that they think it is good – and when people share it, you get even more free visitors.